Find Relief in a Digital World

 Canadians spend approximately 11 hours a day using a digital device.
 From computers to smartphones and tablets to TVs, these devices make our lives easier and more entertaining, but prolonged use can lead to a series of irritating symptoms called digital eye strain.

 Fortunately, digital eye strain is temporary and doesn’t lead to any long-term visual complications, but it can certainly make working on a digital screen uncomfortable.
 Unfortunately, the symptoms associated with digital eye strain are similar to those of other, more serious eye conditions.
-To rule out the possibility of a larger problem, schedule an appointment with our team at Prairie Vision for a comprehensive eye exam.
+To rule out the possibility of a larger problem, schedule an appointment with our team at Prairie Vision in Wainwright and Vermilion for a comprehensive eye exam.

 Symptoms of Digital Eye Strain